WWE News: WWE Releases NXT Superstar Who Competed In Mae Young Classic

 — ZedaZhang (@Zeda_WWE) June 2, 2018

-There is no real word as to why Zeda aka Julia Ho was released from her developmental contract in NXT, but this could be the start of something.
-WWE may end up doing a bit of cleaning of its developmental and main roster soon which is something that typically happens every year in the spring.
+There is no real word as to why Zeda, aka Julia Ho, was released from her developmental contract in NXT, but this could be the start of something.
+WWE may end up doing a bit of cleaning of its developmental and main roster soon, which is something that typically happens every year in the spring.
 It will be interesting to see what happens as both the Mae Young Classic and United Kingdom Championship Tournament will be taking place again this year.